psavvy/ReDiag-research-tool/README.md

   +	Transform
   +	Reset

-* The main panel consists of 6 tabs:
+* The main panel consists of 7 tabs:
   +	View Data
   + Data Summary
   +	Model Summary
   +	Linearity Assumption
   +	Linearity Assumption: C+R Plots
   +	Normality Assumption
+  +	Homoscedasticity Assumption
   +	Download Report

 Each output tab is associated with R code to perform analyses.
 These main panels are conditional on the sidebar panel selected and this is achieved through a dynamic UI.